k-monitor/parldata/CONTRIBUTING.md

 ![parldata_frontend_mockup_1](https://user-images.githubusercontent.com/9154908/39094527-1778fe24-4631-11e8-8b5e-cdf81f64d3a0.png)

 ## How can you help?
 We are seeking for new idea for the next iteration, such as how to develop the mockup design and what other features to include to the platform.
-Please click at our [issues pages](https://github.com/k-monitor/parldata/labels/Mozilla_Global_Sprint) looking for the "Mozilla_Global_Sprint" labels, and feel free to comment under the issues and/or open an new one.
+Please click at our [issues pages](https://github.com/k-monitor/parldata/labels/Mozilla_Global_Sprint) looking for the <span style="background-color:#FFFF00">"Mozilla_Global_Sprint"</span> labels, and feel free to comment under the issues and/or open an new one.

 ## Let's talk!
 If you have any questions, feel free to open an issue or connect with via [Etherpad of Parliamentary Debates Open:](https://public.etherpad-mozilla.org/p/Parliamentary_Debates_Open) just write the name you want us to call you to the upper left hand side of the screen and feel free to ask, comment or add anything.
-Etherpad si synched constantly, so everyone can edit it at the same time and see the same text.
+Etherpad synched constantly, so everyone can edit it at the same time and see the same text.